 It’s time.
 The deadline for compliance with the updated COPPA Amendments is here, and while many companies have been able to make small adjustments to align with the new regulations, several are still struggling to understand what it all means.
 The new changes can be very complicated, particularly for players in the mobile arena who have built their products with third party plug-ins, and who rely on ad networks for revenue.
 It’s enough to make operators of even the most promising products consider exiting the space.
 But that doesn’t have to be the case.
 COPPA doesn’t have to mean that business stops.
 And it certainly doesn’t have to mean that we start to see fewer children’s products hit the market.

 What it does mean, however, is that companies interested in engaging with the robust and profitable children’s market need to understand the practices and norms that have grown up over the past several decades around product development and marketing to children.
 There are some foundational underpinnings to the children’s industry that guide growth and development of companies that have stood the test of time in this market.
-Understanding that framework, and the compliance that surrounds it, will allow for development of successful businesses that serve young consumers in the best possible ways.
+Understanding that framework, and the compliance that surrounds it, will allow for development of a successful business that serves children in the best possible ways.

 Here are just a few of the guiding principles to keep in mind:

 When designing products for children, one of the most common missteps is to create a “kid” version of a product that was successful in the adult market.
 Bear in mind that success with adults doesn’t necessarily equate with success with children.
 It’s critical to understand the child’s perspective on what is fun or engaging, and how they might use a product – as opposed to how you envision that they’ll use it.
 The results may surprise you.

 2. One child is not representative of your entire market